1956 Southern 500: Race report

 There were 364 laps done on a paved track spanning 1.375 mi.
 It only took five hours, fifteen minutes, and thirty-three seconds for the race to reach its conclusion.
 Seven cautions were committed for seventy-eight laps and the margin of victory was more than two laps.
 Attendance was established at seventy thousand people; about the size of a typical modern day sporting event.

 The NASCAR races of the 1950s were definitely different in how they raced, qualified, had race entertainment, and how drivers built and set up each car.
 Speeds of up to 120 mph were consistently witnessed throughout the race in addition to the qualifying sessions.
 Drivers who were amazed at the speeds they went during these times would be absolutely surprised at the modern NASCAR vehicles going upwards of 184 mph in the most recent races at Darlington Raceway.
-However, the use of ever-advancing technology and complicated luck-based strategies has caused driver skill to become of secondary importance in NASCAR races.
-The raw skill, determination and grit that dominated the NASCAR Cup Series from its debut in 1949 to the late-1990s has been replaced by calculated strategies made primarily by the crew chiefs in the 21st century.
+However, the use of technology and complicated strategies has caused driver skill to become of secondary importance in NASCAR races.
+The skill, determination and grit that dominated the NASCAR Cup Series from its debut in 1949 to the late-1990s has been replaced by calculated strategies made primarily by the crew chiefs in the 21st century.

 The average speed of the race was 95.167 mi/h while the pole speed was 119.695 mi/h and was achieved by Speedy Thompson.
 Seventy American drivers competed as the race entries; there were no foreigners in that race.
 Other notable drivers in the race included future car owner Junior Johnson, Joe Weatherly, Fonty Flock, Gwyn Staley, Fireball Roberts, Tiny Lund and Herb Thomas.
 Judge Rider would make his only Cup Series start in this event.
 Gene Bergin would participate in his first NASCAR Grand National race here and finished in 36th place.
 Fireball Roberts crashed into another car on lap 166 because he failed to slow down for a caution flag.
 The cars of #54 Bill Brown and #72 of Peck Peckham were the only cars in the race not manufactured in 1956.